President of South Korea: Removal

+Presidential office

+The Cheong Wa Dae (Korean: 청와대; Hanja: 靑瓦臺) or Blue House was built upon a Joseon-era royal garden.
+It is a complex of multiple buildings built largely in the traditional Korean architectural style with some modern architectural elements and facilities.
+Cheong Wa Dae consists of the Main Office Hall Bon-gwan, the Presidential Residence, the State Reception House Yeongbin-gwan, and several other buildings and structures.
+The entire complex covers approximately 250,000 square metres or 62 acres.
+While the Blue House served as an executive office, it was one of the most protected official residences in Asia.

+Upon the inauguration of President Yoon Suk Yeol in May 2022, Cheong Wa Dae was relieved of its duties as the official residence and executive office of the president and fully converted to a public park.
+The president's office and residence was moved to the Office of the President of South Korea (formerly the Ministry of National Defense building) in the Yongsan District of Seoul.
+Following Yoon Suk Yeol's impeachment, his successor Lee Jae Myung is planning to restore Cheong Wa Dae as the official residence.

 Compensation and privileges of office

 As of 2021, the president receives a salary of ₩240,648,000 along with an undisclosed expense account to cover travel, goods and services while in office.

 In addition, the presidency of the republic maintains the Chongri Gonggwan ("Official Residence of the Prime Minister") and the Prime Ministers Office in Seoul.
-The Chongri Gonggwan is the Prime Minister's official residence and official workplace.
-The Prime Minister is allowed use of all other official government offices and residences.
+The Chongri Gonggwan is the prime minister's official residence and official workplace.
+The prime minister is allowed use of all other official government offices and residences.

 The president also has many regional offices especially in the major cities ready to receive the president at any time.
 Although not residences, they are owned by the national government and are used when the president is in the region or city.

 For ground travel the president uses a highly modified Hyundai Nexo SUV to serve as the presidential state vehicle.
-For air travel the president uses a highly modified plane which is a military version of the Boeing 747-400 with the call sign Code One and a highly modified helicopter which is a military version of the Sikorsky S-92 that serves as the presidential helicopter.
+For air travel the president uses a highly modified plane which is a military version of the Boeing 747-8 with the call sign Code One and a highly modified helicopter which is a military version of the Sikorsky S-92 that serves as the presidential helicopter.

 Post-presidency

 All former presidents receive a lifelong pension and Presidential Security Service detail.
-Unlike the Prime Minister, a former president cannot decline PSS protection.
-Except Chun Doo-hwan and Roh Tae-woo, all former presidents are given a state funeral and a presidential library as a memorial.
-In recent years, South Korean presidents tend to have controversial post-presidencies; four of the last six have served time in prison.
+Unlike the prime minister, a former president cannot decline PSS protection.
+In recent years, South Korean presidents tend to have controversial and unfortunate post-presidencies; four of the last six have served time in prison.

 Impeached presidents are stripped of their post-presidential benefits such as pension, free medical services, state funding for post-retirement offices, personal assistants and a chauffeur, and right to burial at the Seoul National Cemetery after death.
 However, such individuals are still entitled to retain security protection under the Presidential Security Act.

-The Act on the Establishment and Management of National Cemeteries states that a deceased president can be buried in a national cemetery, but the Act also bans former presidents who were convicted of a crime after leaving office from being laid to rest there.
-This means that the living former presidents Park Geun-hye and Lee Myung-bak and the deceased Roh Moo-hyun, Roh Tae-woo and Chun Doo-hwan are not allowed to be buried in a national cemetery.